DrDonk/OC4VM/readme.md

 * Easily change SIP settings using an EFI utility
 * Add Intel e1000e virtual NIC compatibility for Ventura and later versions of macOS

+What OC4VM can do but not recommended:
+* Boot macOS on an Apple Silicon CPU

 What OC4VM cannot do:
 * Boot macOS on an AMD CPU
-* Boot macOS on an Apple Silicon CPU

 The OC4VM system has been tested on an Intel Mac mini mid-2014 with these guest OSes:
 * Big Sur